AndhikaWB/VSCodePortable/README.md

   * `SystemRoot` : `C:\Windows`
   * More from [here](https://ss64.com/nt/syntax-variables.html)

-**Note:** Some of the environment variables listed here are personally made by myself, so they will not appear on the reference sites.
+**Note:** Some environment variables listed here are personally made by myself, so they will not appear on the referenced sites.

 ## Recommended DE Setup